alexander-ratzan/alexander-ratzan.github.io/_pages/about.md

 More broadly, I’m curious about the intersection of natural and artificial intelligence and how we can improve AI systems to benefit human health.

-**Research Interests:** computational neuroscience, machine learning, artificial intelligence, neuroimaging, genomics
+**Research Interests:** computational neuroscience, artificial intelligence, neuroimaging, genomics, deep learning for complex networks, genomic foundation models

 Background